STEPHEN BEDFORD (Secretary)

 Clinton is a graduate of Franklin & Marshall College, the Institute for Architecture and Urban Studies and the University of Virginia School of Architecture founded Clinton Brown Company Architecture.
 Clinton is a member of the Board of the Richardson Center Corporation that is rehabilitating the former Richardson Olmsted Asylum Complex in Buffalo and its Buffalo Architecture Center; and a Commissioner of the Erie Canalway National Heritage Corridor Commission, having been appointed by three Secretaries of the Interior.
 Clinton was involved in creating the New York State Historic Tax Credit program.
 His firm has surveyed more than 18,000 potential heritage resources and nominated more than 8,000 for heritage designation, including the Elmwood Historic District in Buffalo, one of the largest historic districts in the US, where nearly 2,600 property owners can access historic tax credits.

-VIKKI URBAN BROER (Board Chair)
+VIKKI URBAN BROER

 Program Officer, Burton D. Morgan Foundation, Bratenahl, OH, USA

-H. A. PATRICK LITTLE
+H. A. PATRICK LITTLE (Chair of the Board)

 Senior Partner, Heelis, Little & Almas, LLP, St. Catharines, ON

-Patrick began his legal career with the City of St. Catharines in 1976, and entered private practice in 1979, concentrating his efforts in the areas of administrative, municipal and criminal law, government relations, real estate development and wills and estates.
+Patrick is Chair of the Board of Directors.
+He began his legal career with the City of St. Catharines in 1976, and entered private practice in 1979, concentrating his efforts in the areas of administrative, municipal and criminal law, government relations, real estate development and wills and estates.
 Patrick has served the community as the President/Chair of several organizations, including the Lincoln County Law Assocation, St. Catharines Chamber of Commerce and St. Catharines Club and as Director of the St. Catharines General Hospital, St. Catharines Downtown Association, St. Catharines Museum and St. Catharines Golf Club.
 He is a past Chair of the United Way of St. Catharines and District, past President of Croquet Canada, Chair of several organizing committees for the Tall Ships visits to Port Dalhousie.
 He is also an Honourary Trustee of Trinity College, University of Toronto and former Governor of Trinity College School, Port Hope.

 NIGEL MOLARO, FRCGS

-Cultural Heritage Consultant, Ottawa, ON (Alumnus 2015)
+Project Manager, Cultural Heritage Planning, ERA Architects, Toronto, ON (Alumnus 2015)

 ELIZABETH OLIVER-MALONE, M.D.